 4-7.
 What extraordinary things have you seen in your life because of Jesus?

 4-9.
 Do we need all of our circumstances to change, or do we simply need Jesus?
-Rest assured that even though things appear cold and dead and dark, God is at work around us.
+Rest assured that although things appear cold, dead, and dark, God is at work around us.

 4-10.
 What things do humans hunger for?
-Are these always the best things for us?
-Why are the things that God offers better?
+Are these always the best for us?
+Why are the things which God offers better?

 4-11.
 Why is Jesus more important than our necessary food?
 What excuses do we give to not partake of His life-giving nourishment?